torchbox/hra/README.md

 This repository includes a Vagrantfile for running the project in a Debian VM and a fabfile for running common commands with Fabric.

-To set up a new build:
+To set up a new build you will require compatible versions of vagrant and virtualbox installed then:

 ``` bash
 git clone git@github.com:torchbox/hra.git